Publications that make use of David Grove's ideas

 (2007). "... and good systems practice is [pause] like [pause] what?": 'Clean Language' and 'Metaphor Landscapes' as potential tools in Systems Practice.
 A revised version of the paper presented at the 11th United Kingdom Systems Society (UKSS) International Conference,

 Oxford University, 3-5 September 2007, Joined up thinking for a joined up world.
 Revised version published in Systemist

 Download: academia.edu/18541536/ or cleanchange.co.uk/cleanlanguage/wp-content/uploads/2009/08/JNTM-WS-Final.pdf

 Checkland has referred to the primacy of cognitive processes, and the importance of self-reflection and phenomenology in modern Systems thinking.
-This paper takes that position at its face value and describes a way of reflecting on one’s sense-making cognitive processes that is well established in its own domain, but, so far as we can tell, not widely known to Systems practitioners.
+This paper takes that position at its face value and describes a way of reflecting on one’s sense-making cognitive processes that is well established in its own domain, but not widely known to Systems practitioners.
 It was developed as ‘clean language’ by David Grove (Grove & Panzer, 1989) and subsequently codified as ‘symbolic modelling’ by James Lawley and Penny Tompkins (Lawley & Tompkins, 2000).
-This paper provides the underlying rationale.

 (1998).
 A Study in the Use of Symbolism in Counselling.
 MA thesis: University of Durham, Centre for Studies in Counselling

 (2009).
 Beyond Narrative: Modelling Metaphor in Environmental Discourse.
 MSc thesis:Cranfield University, School of Applied Sciences innovation and Design for Sustainability

 (2011).
 The Application of Metaphors in Psychotherapy, a dissertation submitted in partial fulfilment of the requirement for the Masters in Research in Speech, Language & Cognition, University College London